kbxkb/AzureMediaServicesClient/README.md

 **DISCLAIMER**: This is meant for guidance and demonstration only.
 This is not intended to be used in production as-is.

-## Common to all REST transactions below
+## Common to all REST transactions below:

 Instead of repeating these *notes* for each REST transaction below, clustering them together here: